debghs/clic/README.md

 ## bugs:
 - messages are not getting updated instantly, clicking on "Enter" loads the incoming pending msgs.(fixed)
-- stuff is getting printed twice on some client consoles.
+- stuff is getting printed twice on some client consoles.(addressed, needs testing)